csc-training/node-level-optimization/docs/09-other-singlecore-topics.md

 - Compiler uses heuristics to decide if inlining is beneficial
     - Might require "interprocedural optimization" options
 - In C/C++ `inline` keyword is *hint* for the compiler to inline
-- In Fortran, programmer can force inlining only via compiler directives, otherwise compiler makes the decision whether to inline a function
+- In Fortran, programmer can force inlining only via compiler directives
 - Overuse of inlining increases the executable size and may hurt performance

 # Intrinsic functions